AdobeDocs/campaign-classic.en/help/delivery/using/line-channel.md

 To create and configure a LINE account, see [https://developers.line.me/](https://developers.line.me/).

-To create and configure a LINE service, see [Managing subscriptions](../../delivery/using/managing-subscriptions.md).
+To create and configure a LINE service, see [Manage subscriptions](../../delivery/using/managing-subscriptions.md).

 ![](assets/line_service.png)